 STEP 4: Follow STEP 1 & 2.
 However, this time, select on ‘Temporary Reference Number’ option as seen in the image under STEP 2.
 Provide the TRN and enter the captcha code.
 Another OTP verification needs to be done before proceeding further.

 STEP 5: Under the new page, you will find the saved application.
 Click on the button given under the tab ‘Action’.
-This will take you to the detailed registration process, where the person registering needs to fill several details and upload relevant proofs before submitting the registration application.
+This will direct you to the detailed registration process, where the person registering must fill in several details and upload relevant proofs before submitting the registration application.

-After login, the home page of the gst.gov.in contains the following options:
+After logging in, the home page of the gst.gov.in contains the following options:

 Dashboard